andreabioddo/CI2024_lab2/README.md

 I developed two algortihms to see and compare different functions that try to solve the same problem.
-The first alghoritm is a Evolutionary Alghorithm and the second is a Simulation Anelling:
+The first algorithm is an Evolutionary Alghorithm and the second one is a Simulation Anelling:

 ## Evolutionary Algorithm
 This is a slow but more accurate algorithm, compared with the next one.